zeroluck/docs/sources/admin-guide/configuration/index.md

   * _Server IP Address:_ Include the IP of your Gluu Server here.
 This feature basically added to run Cache Refresh mechanism perfectly in clustered environment.

-  * _Removed Script File Name location:_ New version of Gluu Server allows Gluu Server Administrator to manage your custom scripts with more interctive section under configuration named "[Manage Custom Scripts](http://www.gluu.org/docs/admin-guide/oxTrust/configuration/#manage-custom-scripts)"
+  * _Removed Script File Name location:_ New version of Gluu Server allows Gluu Server Administrator to manage your custom scripts with more interctive section under configuration named Manage Custom Scripts.

   * _Update:_ This button is to push the changes in the Gluu Server and it should be hit only when the values have been entered.